hapify/hapify/docs/en/docs/reference/hapify-syntax.md

     }
     ```

-#### Conditions relatives au nombre d'occurrences
+#### Conditions on the number of occurrences

-En précisant un nombre après le `if`, on peut ajouter une condition sur le nombre minimum d’éléments requis, ici les champs :
+By specifying a number after the `if`, we can add a condition on the minimum number of required elements.
+In this case, the fields :

 === "Hapify (long)"